-En Ensure that the Great Place 2 The following Great Place 2 Learn Principles are evident across all £5,000 rich Learn Statement principles academies: (2021- Enrichment of first hand practical Relevant, considering children's interests, varied, inclusive, 22) nt a enrichments, experiences context appropriate and and wider opportunities are National curriculum coverage, age appropriate, challenge and high expectations.
-Opportunity available to all children and high expectations First-hand practical enrichments & wider opportunities Communication, language and literacy is the golden thread that runs throughout the curriculum Reading is prioritised from an early stage including the teaching of phonics within and around the curriculum Fluency, problem solving and reasoning to enable application Developing self-regulating learners Opportunities to experience success in different subjects & different skills and to share their learning with others As a result pupils access a broad balanced and better education.
-Learning is more memorable and pupils know more and remember more. £8,184 (2022- 23)
+Learn Statement principles of first hand practical enrichments, experiences and wider opportunities are available to all children The following Great Place 2 Learn Principles are evident across all academies: • Relevant, considering children's interests, varied, inclusive, context appropriate • National curriculum coverage, age appropriate, challenge and high expectations • First-hand practical enrichments & wider opportunities • Communication, language and literacy is the golden thread that runs throughout the curriculum £5,000 and wider opportunities are • National curriculum coverage, age appropriate, (2021-22) and wider opportunities are • National curriculum coverage, age appropriate, 1 challenge and high evanctations 1 available to all children • First-hand practical enrichments & wider opportunities • Communication, language and literacy is the golden thread that runs throughout the curriculum £8,184 Reading is prioritised from an early stage including the teaching of phonics within and around the curriculum Fluency, problem solving and reasoning to enable application Developing self-regulating learners Opportunities to experience success in different subjects &amp; different skills and to share their learning with others As a result pupils access a broad balanced and better education.
+Learning is more memorable and pupils know more and remember more. £8388 (2023/24)